fb-pixel

 How do I increase value without changing style?

-Build audience, clarify identity, package experiences, and create demand through consistency.
+Build audience, clarify identity, package the experience, and create demand through consistency.

 Transcript